Danielskauge/Reinforcement-Learning/README.md

 - keras
 - matplotlib

-Code has only been tested on Windows.
+Only tested with Python 3.8.12 on Windows.

 If running on a Colab Notebook, add the following at the start of the code to be able to run LunarLanderContinuous-v2:
 !pip3 install box2d-py